Curly-Mo/binaural.js/README.md

 # binaural.js
-Binaural Audio playground using HRTF
+Binaural Audio playground using the Web Audio API